 Tests must be done to check how well your heart, lungs and kidneys are working before the transplant.
-Whenever possible, we will try to arrange these tests to be done in your local clinic or hospital.
+Whenever possible, we will try to arrange these tests to be done in your local clinic or hospital but some must be performed at VGH.
 More information on these tests can be found under Common Medical Terms on page 54.